gramineproject/gramine/Documentation/gramine-users.rst

   conjunction with Intel SGX to provide additional security benefits in Linux environments.

-  It is worth noting that Super Protocol enables software developers to offer their products and services on an open platform, while better protecting their code from unauthorized access and modification.
-With SP marketplace, software developers gain a direct sales channel to consumers and can quickly scale solutions to meet client needs.

 - `Tencent Cloud <https://intl.cloud.tencent.com/>`__ relies on Gramine to implement several SGX-based solutions by running unmodified Linux applications.
 One example is the recent launch of the Tencent Cloud